davidmalcolm/texi2rst/output/other-built-in-functions-provided-by-gcc.rst

 .. index:: __builtin_trap

-  Built-in Function void __builtin_trap (void)
-This function causes the program to exit abnormally.
+Built-in Functionvoid__builtin_trap(void)This function causes the program to exit abnormally.
 GCC implements this function by using a target-dependent mechanism (such as intentionally executing an illegal instruction) or by calling ``abort``.
 The mechanism used may vary from release to release so